-- Ensures all staff have their own unique username and private passwords to access academy systems which are changed on a regular basis. - All staff use passwords that are three random words and over 12 characters in length. - Ensures all staff passwords do not include names or any other personal information about the user that might be known by others. - Allows staff to change their password on first login to the system. - Makes it clear that staff and pupils must always keep their password private, must not share it with others and must not leave it where others can find it. - Ensures that pupils have their own unique username to access their work area on the server.

-Ensures that pupils have their own unique password and username for online teaching platforms.
+- Ensures all staff have their own unique username and private passwords to access academy systems which are changed on a regular basis. - All staff use passwords that are three random words and over 12 characters in length. - Ensures all staff passwords do not include names or any other personal information about the user that might be known by others. - Allows staff to change their password on first login to the system. - Makes it clear that staff and pupils must always keep their password private, must not share it with others and must not leave it where others can find it. - Ensures that pupils have their own unique username to access their work area on the server. - Ensures that pupils have their own unique password and username for online teaching platforms.
+Logs of student passwords are retained in a secure location in each primary school to assist students should they forget their passwords.